stivalettanico/ecs-wordpress-ns/README.md

 # Deploy wordpress into ECS Fargate with Terraform
 The idea behind this project came from the need to build a simple Wordpress application in just few simple steps without the need to manage how much capacity in terms of computation I needed and ideally, by using microservices.

-At that time when I started this mini project I was already familiar with AWS, adn I was also studying to get my first AWS certificate but I never had the chance to work with microservices.
-So I sayd to myself, why don't you build a simple Wordpress application by using ECS?
+At that time when I started this mini project I was already familiar with AWS, and I was also studying to get my first AWS certificate but I never had the chance to work with microservices.
+So I said to myself, why don't you build a simple Wordpress application by using ECS?

 Amazon ECS is a fully managed container orchestration service that makes it easy for you to deploy, manage, and scale containerized applications.
 For more info: